BatoolMM/BLM-DNA/README.md

 - PROA	1195 - 1206
 - PROA	1292 - 1298	This is C-terminal missing residues.

-We use CHARMM36m for the system
+We use CHARMM36m for the system with WYF parameter for cation-pi interactions